warehouse-web/warehouse/content/about/index.md

   Warehouse is an Amsterdam-based fashion platform that aims to create space for explorative, critical and alternative approaches to fashion that move beyond industrial commercial fashion and treating garments as commodities.
-Warehouse is a collaborative effort by Anouk Beckers, Chet Bugter (2019-2022), Elisa van Joolen, Élise Ory, Hanka van der Voet (2018-2023), Femke de Vries, Chinouk Filique de Miranda for the podcast and Zuzana Kostelanská for the graphic design.
+Warehouse is a collaborative effort run by Anouk Beckers, Elisa van Joolen, Élise Ory and Femke de Vries.
+We collaborate with Chinouk Filique de Miranda for the podcast and Zuzana Kostelanská for the graphic design.

+  Chet Bugter was part of the Warehouse team from 2019 till 2022 and Hanka van der Voet from 2018 till 2023.

   \>